European Wilderness Society meeting with PEW Foundation, US Forest Service, US Dept of the Interior and the Wilderness Society

 Another interesting meeting was with Paul Sanford, National Director of Recreation Policy, of The Wilderness Society.
 Not just the names of our two organisations are nearly alike.
-We also share a focus on raising awareness for wilderness.
+We also share a focus on raising awareness for Wilderness.
 Future co-operations, in particular for exchange projects, have been discussed during this meeting as well.

 What’s up next?

-Tomorrow I will head to Boulder, Colorado for meetings with John Hausendoerffer of the University of Western Colorado as well as with the Vance Martin of the WILD Foundation, the Leave no Trace Center for Outdoor Ethics and Erin Drake, Wilderness Communications and Outreach Specialist of the National Park Service.
+Tomorrow I will head to Boulder, Colorado for meetings with John Hausdoerffer of the University of Western Colorado as well as with the Vance Martin of the WILD Foundation, the Leave no Trace Center for Outdoor Ethics and Erin Drake, Wilderness Communications and Outreach Specialist of the National Park Service.